RobertAndion/Discord_Music_Bot/README.md

 .stopshuffle (unshuffle)
 ```
 This will stop the shuffle command and return the function to the default state of unshuffled.
+This will be removed from the readme on the next release/update.

 ```
 .clearbotcache
 ```
+**Warning** This is to be used as a last resort ONLY.
+Better to reboot the bot.
 This will clear the player cache from your server.
 Do not do this for minor issues, try restarting the bot (and/or Lavalink) first,
 or kicking it and reinviting it.
-This command can currupt data, the bot MUST be disconnected before using this.
+This command can currupt data, the bot **MUST** be disconnected before using this.
 Furthermore for the safety of this command it is restricted to those with administrator permissions only.

 ## PLAYLIST COMMANDS: